 A cheater quilt is one in which the top fabric is pre-printed with a patchwork design, allowing you to skip the piecing.
 It’s super fast and easy!
 As a fun twist, we used a soft piped edge rather than traditional binding.

-Flying geese blocks, combined with the fabric’s vintage motifs, give this beautiful quilt its name.
+Flying geese blocks, combined with our fabric’s vintage motifs, give this beautiful quilt its name.
 The variety is a quilter’s dream.
-You can isolate and piece together these interesting little bits into a wonderful collage.
+You can isolate and piece together all the interesting bits into a wonderful collage.